nazmul-nhb/nhb-toolbox-docs/docs/utilities/object/flattenObjectKeyValue.md

 1. **Key Collisions**: Nested objects may have duplicate keys that get overwritten
 2. **Arrays**: Treated as terminal values (not flattened)
-3. **Type Information**: Return type doesn't reflect flattened structure
-4. **Circular References**: May cause stack overflow for deeply nested objects and arrays
+3. **Circular References**: May cause stack overflow for deeply nested objects and arrays

 ## Type Definition